-Resource Allocation Graph With A Deadlock
+Example of a resource Allocation Graph With A Deadlock

 Graph With A Cycle But No Deadlock

 Basic Facts

 - If graph contains no cycles \Rightarrow no deadlock. - If graph contains a cycle ⇒ - if only one instance per resource type, then deadlock. - if several instances per resource type, possibility of deadlock.